modal-projects/modal-jazz/README.md

 This repository collects together a complete "open AI stack" -- everything you need to run a smart language model and the interfaces that help it complete useful tasks.
+It uses [Modal](https://modal.com).

 ## Open Language Modeling Backend